About the Lab

 We are working to fill critical policy gaps that advance The Translational Research Institute for Space Health (TRISH) mission of translating responsible research on commercial space travel by developing an ethical framework for involving civilians in spaceflight research and formalizing an ethics review service for TRISH researchers.
 This will occur through a new collaborating partnership between TRISH and the Center for Medical Ethics and Health Policy (CMEHP) at Baylor College of Medicine called METEORS (Mission to enhance Ethics Education, Outreach, and Research in Space).
 Taken together, METEORS advances the TRISH mission by developing tools to enable the ethical translation of cutting-edge biomedical research and technology development and supports education on how to proportionately balance real human risks with tangible benefits of human space exploration missions moving forward.

-Funding provided by TRISH’s Space Health Expeditionary Research Projects Assets (SHERPA) program
+Supported by: TRISH’s Space Health Expeditionary Research Projects Assets (SHERPA) program

 In 2018, the arrest of the alleged Golden State Killer made headlines around the world.
 He was identified using a controversial new technique called investigative genetic genealogy (IGG).
 This technique involves uploading crime scene DNA to genetic genealogy databases with the intention of identifying a criminal offender’s genetic relatives and, eventually, locating the offender in their family tree.
 Since 2018, according to one expert, IGG has helped lead to the successful identification of over 1,000 violent criminal suspects.